Policy last updated

 Enrolment, budget and reporting information

-Tier 3 funding allocations are made according to Profiles completed prior to budget-critical dates early in each term.
+Tier 3 funding allocations are made based on Profiles finalised prior to budget-critical dates early in each term.

 Where enrolment details are not correct in CASES21 prior to budget critical dates each term, Tier 3 student-level funding cannot be guaranteed.
 Enrolment details for new or current students must be promptly uploaded to CASES21.